Trugath/awesome/README.md

 ## Prerequisites

-* Apache Buildr >= 0.4.2
+* sbt 13.7
-* Scala 2.8.x
+* scala 2.11.4
-* Apache BCEL 5.2

-## Installation

-0. Add scala-runtime.jar and bcel-5.2.jar to the lib/ directory.
-1. $ git clone thomaslee/oscon2011-awesome
-2. $ buildr package
+* Access to the internet as it builds from source cafebabe

 ## Usage